Sydney Metro Metropolis Stock: Design

 Each single-deck train features two dedicated areas for prams, luggage and bicycles.
 There are three doorways per side per carriage and no internal gangway doors between the carriages.
 In a 6-car configuration the trains have a seating capacity of 378 people, with a total capacity of 1,100.
-The trains utilise Alstom's trademark Urbalis 400 Grade-of-Automation signalling system that ensures trains are capable of driving and operating automatically at all times without onboard staff, including door closing, obstacle detection and dealing with emergency situations.
+The trains utilise Alstom's Urbalis 400 communications-based train control signalling system that ensures trains are capable of driving and operating automatically at all times without a driver or attendant on board, including door closing, obstacle detection and dealing with emergency situations.

 The trains feature longitudinal 'bench-style' seating per carriage (similar to most metro rapid-transit/subway trains), with distinctly coloured seats for priority and disabled passengers.
 Seats in wheelchair spaces can fold up in order to fit prams and wheelchairs.
 A doorway-status light is installed above each doorway, which illuminates white when the doors are fully closed, green when the doors are fully open, and flashes in red when the doors are opening or closing.

 Features of the Metropolis sets include CCTV cameras, internal passenger information display (PID) screens and digital voice announcements.
 The PID screens display the name of the next station, along with icons for available transport mode interchanges.
 The sets are also fitted with air conditioning and emergency help points.
 There are also USB charging ports at the end of cars 01 and 02.

-The Metropolis sets are operated via a control centre based at Rouse Hill.
+The Metropolis sets are operated via a control centre based at Tallawong.
 In the event the system is otherwise unable to operate the train, an engineer can manually take over the train's functions.
+The trains are maintained at the Sydney Metro Trains Facility at Tallawong, with overnight stabling of trains at Sydney Metro Trains Facility South in Marrickville following the opening of the City & Southwest extension.

+Since early 2024, some sets have received an updated livery with the addition of a teal stripe along the entire length of the set just underneath the side windows.

 Service formation

-The 270 Alstom Metropolis carriages will form 45 six-car sets.
+The 270 Alstom Metropolis carriages form 45 six-car sets.
 Individual vehicles are numbered as follows: